T

 neighborhood

-A trendy and eclectic neighborhood known for its independent boutiques, cafes, bookstores, and vibrant street life.
-It's a popular spot for locals and visitors alike.
+A trendy, eclectic neighborhood across the Bow River from downtown, known for its independent boutiques, cafes, bookstores, and vibrant street art.
+A great place for lunch and browsing.

 2. Midday